Suwałki: Polish People's Republic

-Martial law

 During the period of martial law in Poland and rise of Solidarność in the early 1980s, Solidarność demanded that the buildings of the Polish United Workers' Party and the Citizens' Militia be handed over to be used for social infrastructure, primarily schools, kindergartens and hospitals.
 This position was taken by the Inter-Enterprise Founding Committee of the Solidarity Independent Trade Union in Giżycko and Suwałki in regards to the party complex in 83 Noniewicza street.
 The first round of talks on this matter with representatives of authorities (including central authorities) took place on 28 January 1981.
 Solidarność emphasized that the new buildings could be turned into medical clinics, a community center for youth and a music school.
 It strengthened its position with over 18 thousand signatures from the inhabitants of the region.
 No agreement was reached, because the authorities did not want to hand over the building.
 Before the next round of talks on the night of 14–15 February, under the cover of the Citizens' Militia and Security Service, the PZPR KW was moved to new buildings.
 This action caused widespread indignation in the whole province, not only among the members of Solidarity.

+Post-communist Poland

 Following the end of Communist rule in 1989, Suwałki had a difficult period in transitioning to a new economic system.
 Most of the town's major factories were inefficient and went bankrupt.
 Creation of the Suwałki Special Economic Zone and the proximity of the Russian and Lithuanian borders opened new possibilities for local trade and commerce.
 In addition, the region began to attract many tourists from all around the world.
 In the 21st century, residents of Suwałki frequently travel across the Russian and Lithuanian borders for shopping trips as well as to make use of the various attractions both countries offer.

 To the military planners of NATO, an area of the Lithuania–Poland border area is known as the Suwałki Gap because it represents a military difficulty.
 It is a flat narrow piece of land, a gap, that is between Belarus and Russia's Kaliningrad exclave and that connects the three NATO-member Baltic States to Poland and the rest of NATO.